srl-labs/containerlab/docs/community.md

 It is refreshing to see how people find new ways to use containerlab.
 In this blog post, Federico Paolinelli explains how he used containerlab to create a lab environment to test a solution to extend the Kubernetes host network with EVPN tunnels and FRR.

 Containerlab helped to build the lab environment where a KinD-based k8s cluster is connected to an EVPN emulated fabric.
 Thanks to the native KinD support in containerlab it was all a single lab package to deploy and test the solution.

+### Using Containerlab and Google Cloud Platform to lab Aruba CX

+<small>:material-text: [Blog](https://blog.crispyfi.com/2024/06/02/aruba-cx-infrastructure-as-code-lab-with-containerlab-in-google-cloud-platform/) by [Crispy](https://blog.crispyfi.com/about/) · :material-calendar: 2024-06-02</small>

+Crispy [shares his experience](https://blog.crispyfi.com/2024/06/02/aruba-cx-infrastructure-as-code-lab-with-containerlab-in-google-cloud-platform/) with switching from EVE-NG to Containerlab to lab Aruba CX switches.
+The blog post is a step-by-step guide on how to create a lab environment in GCP with containerlab and run Aruba CX switches in it.

+/// admonition | From Containerlab team
+    type: tip
+Note, that while GCP is a nice way to run containerlab labs, it is not the only one.
+You may also try [Codespaces](manual/codespaces.md) as a "free" alternative.
+///

 ### Building a home lab with containerlab